 In association with the proposed electrical interconnection, TVA would employ standard practices and specific routine measures to avoid and minimize impacts to resources.
 These practices and measures are summarized in this section.

 2.5.1 Bellefonte Solar Energy Center

-Bellefonte Solar would implement the following minimization and mitigation measures in relation to potentially affected resources:
+Bellefonte Solar would implement the following minimization and mitigation measures to reduce impacts to the following resources: